How To Deal With A Coworker With Borderline Personality Disorder (BPD)

 2. Unstable Relationships:

-People with BPD often have unstable relationships.
-This can manifest in several ways.
+People with BPD often struggle with unstable relationships.

 3. Emotional Instability: